 About Dr. Murphy

 I am a cultural anthropologist with research interests in the ethnography of Hispanic peoples, religion, psychological anthropology, social anthropology, onomastics, education, and the anthropology of protected landscapes.
-I received my B.A. from the University of California, Santa Barbara and my M.A., C.Phil. and Ph.D. from the University of California, San Diego, all in Anthropology.
+I received a B.A. from the University of California, Santa Barbara and M.A., C.Phil. and Ph.D. degrees from the University of California, San Diego, all in Anthropology.
 I have conducted ethnographic fieldwork in Jamaica, Mexico and California, but my major focus of interest is southern Spain.